cisagov/prescup-challenges/pc5/individual-a/round3-untangling-the-web/README.md

 - [T0286](https://niccs.cisa.gov/workforce-development/nice-framework): Perform file system forensic analysis.
 - [T0532](https://niccs.cisa.gov/workforce-development/nice-framework): Review forensic images and other data sources (e.g., volatile data) for recovery of potentially relevant information.

+## ⚠️ Large Files ⚠️

+This challenge includes large files as a separate download.
+Please [download the required pcap file and memory dump](https://presidentscup.cisa.gov/files/pc5/individuala-round3-untangling-the-web.zip) to get started.
+The zipped file is ~1.39GBs and the memory dump is 2GBs while the pcap file is 726MBs when extracted.

 ## Background